VCCRI/VPOT/README.md

  To provide a point value to certain variant types that might not be well covered by predictors, eg STOPGAIN/SPLICING.
  This allow highlighting of vertain variant types.

- FORMAT :    VT	<annotation field name in VCF that holds the >	<the variant type>	Value
+ FORMAT :    VT	&lt;annotation field name in VCF that holds the variant type>	&lt;VPOT_Value>

  Example :   VT	VARIANT_TYPE	exonic_stopgain_	50